-- Effectively managing multiple projects at the same time, delivering highquality work at pace.
-This will include leading some projects. - Providing project management to research staff in projects you are leading, and line management if required. - Contributing to grow and strengthen the funding base for IPPR's work on democracy and politics.
+- Effectively manage multiple projects at the same time, delivering highquality work at pace.
+This will include leading some projects. - Provide project management to research staff in projects you are leading, and line management if required. - Contribute to growing and strengthening the funding base for IPPR's work in this area.
 This might include fundraising for new research projects or strengthening existing funder relationships.